powercodeacademy/phrg-rails-project/README.md

 1. Use the Ruby on Rails framework.

 2. Your models must include a `has_many`, a `belongs_to`, and a `has_many :through` relationship.
-You can include more models to fill out your domain, but there must be at least a model acting as a join table for the has_many through.
+You can include more models to fill out your domain, but there must be at least one model acting as a join table for the has_many through.
 Also, make sure that the join table contains at least one user submittable attribute; for example: rides with tickets or appointments with times.

 3. Your models should include reasonable validations for the simple attributes.
 You don't need to add every possible validation or duplicates, such as presence and a minimum length, but the models should defend against invalid data.